 - Backup of data: All information should be periodically saved on backup servers in case of a power outage or system crash.
 It’s also important to check on the backups to make sure that they’re functional.
 For cloud-based PrognoCIS EHR customers, this is included in our service.

 - Connectivity: If a third party vendor runs the EHR system, resolving any likely connectivity issues should be a priority.
-In other words, if the practice’s internet connection is disconnected due to a local internet service provider’s issue, the EHR support service would only remain waiting to provide data.
+In other words, if the practice’s internet connection is disconnected due to a local internet service provider’s issue, the EHR support service would only remain to wait to provide data.

-- Practice: Holding drills to ensure that all personnel are familiar with downtime protocol can be advantageous for the hospital or practice in the case of a real situation.
+- Practice: Holding drills to ensure that all personnel is familiar with downtime protocol can be advantageous for the hospital or practice in the case of a real situation.

 PrognoCIS also delivers a variety of support services to assist your organization with any problem that may occur.

 When logged into PrognoCIS, an online Resource Center with training tools such as User Quick Guides, FAQs, and videos is accessible by clicking on the Resource Center icon in the software’s top navigation bar.
 Feel free to download this support guide for an additional desktop reference for the simple steps to generate a support case through the Resource Center.

 For PrognoCIS members who require additional assistance beyond using our Resource Center, we offer unlimited aid from our Support Team.
 Our team includes healthcare domain experts and technology specialists.
 Each member is equipped with the tools to meet both simple and complex challenges, from helping users set their software up for the required Meaningful Use elements to adding a new provider to the EHR.